-The administrative agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account with The Bank of New York Mellon Trust Company, N.A as custodian.
-KEF is also the trustee of the account and remits the collected funds to us once a month.
+The Administrative Agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account with The Bank of New York Mellon Trust Company, N.A as custodian.
+The Administrative Agent is also the trustee of the account and remits the collected funds to us once a month.

 Generally, our Credit Facility contains covenants that require Business Investment to, among other things, maintain its status as a separate legal entity, prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions) and restrict certain material changes to our credit and collection policies without the lenders' consent.
-Our Credit Facility also limits payments on distributions to the aggregate net investment income for each of the twelve month periods ending March 31, 2014, 2015, 2016 and 2017.
-Business Investment is also subject to certain limitations on the type of loan investments it can apply toward availability credit in the borrowing base, including restrictions on geographic concentrations, sector concentrations, loan size, dividend payout, payment frequency and status, average life and lien property.
+Our Credit Facility generally also limits payments on distributions to the aggregate net investment income for each of the twelve month periods ending March 31,

+2014, 2015, 2016 and 2017.
+Business Investment is also subject to certain limitations on the type of loan investments it can apply toward available credit in the borrowing base, including restrictions on geographic concentrations, sector concentrations, loan size, payment frequency and status, average life and lien property.
 Our Credit Facility further requires Business Investment to comply with other financial and operational covenants, which obligate Business Investment to, among other things, maintain certain financial ratios, including asset and interest coverage and a minimum number of obligors required in the borrowing base of the credit agreement.
-Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth (defined in our Credit Facility to include our mandatory redeemable term preferred stock) of \$170.0 million plus 50% of all equity and subordinated debt raised after April 30, 2013, (ii) "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act and (iii) its status as a BDC under the 1940 Act and as a RIC under the Code.
-As of June 30, 2013, and as defined in the performance guaranty of our Credit Facility, we had a minimum net worth of \$270.5 million, an asset coverage of 283% and an active status as a BDC and RIC.
-Our Credit Facility requires a minimum of 12 obligors in the borrowing base and, as of June 30, 2013, Business Investmen
+Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth (defined in our Credit Facility to include our mandatory redeemable term preferred stock) of \$170.0 million plus 50% of all equity and subordinated debt raised after April 30, 2013, which equates to \$170.0 million as of December 31, 2013, (ii) "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act and (iii) its status as a BDC under the 1940 Act and as a RIC under the Code.
+As of December 31, 2013, and as defined in the performance guaranty of our Credit Facility, we had a minimum net worth of \$264.7 million, an asset coverage of 336% and an active status as a BDC and RIC.
+Our Credit Facility requires a minimum of 12 obligors in the borrowing base and, as of December 31, 2013, Business Investment had 20 obligors.
+As of December 31, 2013, we were in compliance with all covenants.

-Similar to previous quarter ends, to maintain our status as a RIC, we purchased \$30.0 million of short-term U.S. Treasury Bills ("T-Bills") through Jefferies & Company, Inc. ("Jefferies") on June 27, 2013.
-As these T-Bills have a maturity of less than three months, we consider them to be cash equivalents and include them in cash and cash equivalents on our accompanying Condensed Consolidated Statement of Assets and Liabilities as of June 30, 2013.
-The T-Bills were purchased on margin using \$4.0 million in cash and the proceeds from a \$26.0 million short-term loan from Jefferies with an effective annual interest rate of approximately 1.56%.
-On July 5, 2013, when the T-Bills matured, we repaid the \$26.0 million loan from Jefferies and we received back the \$4.0 million margin payment sent to Jefferies to complete the transaction.
+Similar to previous quarter ends, to maintain our status as a RIC, we purchased \$10.0 million of short-term U.S. Treasury Bills ("T-Bills") through Jefferies & Company, Inc. ("Jefferies") on December 27, 2013.
+As these T-Bills have a maturity of less than three months, we consider them to be cash equivalents and include them in cash and cash equivalents on our accompanying Condensed Consolidated Statement of Assets and Liabilities as of December 31, 2013.
+The T-Bills were purchased on margin using \$1.5 million in cash and the proceeds from an \$8.5 million short-term loan from Jefferies with an effective annual interest rate of approximately 1.35%.
+On January 2, 2014, when the T-Bills matured, we repaid the \$8.5 million loan from Jefferies and we received back the \$1.5 million margin payment sent to Jefferies to complete the transaction.